WINCHESTER

 Winchester

 is prone to write long sentences.
-Long sentences and similar sounding, or
+Long sentences and similar sounding or

-borrowed, expressions are not enough to stick the unsigned articles on Joseph
+borrowed expressions are not enough to stick the unsigned articles on Joseph

-Smith’s apron, or on Winchester’s belt.
+Smith’s apron, or hang them on Winchester’s belt.

 (Lies,